What is kimchi?

 4. May help blood sugar management

-Studies suggest that consuming kimchi appears to have positive effects on body weight, body mass index (BMI) and glucose management.
-How exactly eating fermented kimchi supports these beneficial effects is not fully understood, and more research is needed to understand the mechanics involved.
+Consuming kimchi appears to have positive effects on blood sugar management.
+How exactly fermented kimchi supports this is not fully understood, and more research is needed to understand the mechanisms involved.

-5. May reduce inflammation
+6. May suppress inflammation

 Is kimchi safe for everyone to eat?